- Home

 Corporate Payroll Services generates payroll charges (60xxxx G/L accounts).
 No documents are sent as backup for these entries.
 The charges on your financial statement represent the gross dollars paid to employees per cost object by the type of payroll (monthly or biweekly).

 Payroll charges should be checked for reasonableness by comparing them to budgeted payroll or to the prior month's payroll charges.
 If the amount charged seems too high or low, contact the departmental payroll clerk for an explanation.
-Additionally, some department business managers receive a paper report or have access to the Accounting View of Payroll in SAP, which details the payroll charges to each cost object.
+Additionally, department business managers have access to the Accounting View of Payroll in SAP, which details the payroll charges to each cost object.

 Fringe benefit charges (61xxxx) are a fixed percentage based on the gross payroll charges to the cost object and are split between monthly and biweekly.
 Fringe benefit charges can be verified by doing a calculation based on the actual payroll entries and the current year fringe benefit rate percentage.